base-apps/angular-icons/README.md

 ### ba-ionicon (Directive)

-A directive use to load an icon from Ionicon.
+A directive used to load an icon from Ionicon.

 ## angularIcons.materialIcons (Module)